-Progress on multimedia technologies has led to the active development of many types of broadband services such as data and video communications over access networks.
-In order to provide these services in a timely manner, optical fibre access networks must be implemented economically and effectively.

-Considering the final target of bringing the fibre to each costumer living unit (FTTH), there can be evolutionary stages where the fibre can be brought in the first stage to a street cabinet (FTTCab) or to the building basement (FTTB), re-using, in both cases, the existing copper network to provide xDSL service.

-The design of the access network can take into account mainly two different technologies, Point to point (PtP), or Point to Multipoint (PON – Passive Optical Network), or a mixture of the two.

-Passive optical network (PON) topology is used in many countries for FTTx　suitable configurations must be considered, taking into account network installation, maintenance, operation and administration for each stage (initial stage, growth stage, maturity stage and final stage).

-The evolution towards WDM PON technology must also be taken into account in the planning of PON infrastructure, in order to allow non-disruptive transition.
+The rapid development of telecommunications networks around the world is based on the installation of optical fibres cables both in long-distance and access networks.
+Especially fifth-generation wireless networks (IMT-2020/5G) are possible only if supported by an optical fibre backbone network.
+Today the development stages of the networks may be different from country to country, but they have in common the need of high reliability in order to guarantee all the broadband services currently used, such as data and video communications.
+Moreover, the different geographical conditions must be taken into account in the network design and implementation.

+The Question defines specifications needed for physical infrastructures, to enable the evolution of optical networks to support the ubiquitous availability of next-generation high-bandwidth services.
+It represents a natural interface to other organizations, such as IEC, that work on the same topics.

-Moreover, it is important to consider appropriate optical access network planning for urban areas with concentrated optical fibre demand, as well as for rural areas, which disperse the optical fibre demand across a wide area.
+Passive optical network (PON) topology is used in many countries for FTTx applications and　suitable configurations must be considered, taking into account network installation, maintenance, operation and administration, as well as the evolution towards WDM PON.
+Moreover, it is important to consider appropriate optical access network planning for urban areas with concentrated optical fibre demand, as well as for rural areas, which disperse the optical fibre demand across a wide region.

-Regulatory scenarios should be also taken into consideration for the design of fibre access networks.

-One important set of issues to be considered under study is related to the network infrastructure used to reach the customer.
-The choice of infrastructure type, cables and outside plant components is strictly dependent on the topology chosen as well as the installation condition (presence of infrastructures or need to construct new ones).
-For this purpose, new cable constructions, passive elements and techniques for outside plant construction and operation will be required.

-Moreover, cable installation in existing buildings without specific available infrastructure for these new elements will be a challenge, and technical solutions for wiring customer premises with minimum disturbance to the customer need to be identified.

-The progress in the miniaturization of optical cables will lead to studies on its impact on existing networks and, in particular, on accessories such as splice closures, cabinets, terminal boxes, etc.
+The progress in the miniaturization of optical cables will lead to studies on its impact on existing networks and on accessories such as splice closures, cabinets, terminal boxes, novel high-count small footprint optical connectors, etc.

-Finally, emerging topics related to the Internet of Things (IoT) and “Smart Cities” require the analysis of their impact on existing networks and studies on new potential needs related to deployment in indoor and outside plant environments.
+Emerging topics related to the Internet of Things (IoT), IMT-2020/5G and “Smart Cities” require the analysis of their impact on existing networks and studies on new potential needs related to deployment in indoor and outside plant environments.